 Related Post: Things We Already Miss About Cruising

-UPDATED: Viking Cruises has also recently released further updates to its cruise cancellations.
-This new extension to the cruise suspension applies to all river and ocean ships, which will continue the pause in operations through June 30, 2020.
-This new date coincides nicely with the predicted July 1st date from the Canadian government.
-The first Alaska sailing on Viking Orion is scheduled for July 5, 2020.
+Viking Cruises announced an ongoing pause in global operations through June 30, 2020.
+This new date coincided with the predicted July 1st date from the Canadian government.
+The first Alaska sailing on Viking Orion was scheduled for July 5, 2020.

 UPDATE: However, Viking released a statement on May 28th further delaying the cruise suspension through August 31st.
 Viking has not made any official statements regarding Alaska, though it appears 2020 sailings to Alaska on Orion are no longer listed on the website.

 Cunard’s Queen Elizabeth was originally scheduled to sail in Alaska this season.
 However, all 2020 Alaska sailings onboard this ship, including voyages up until September 8, 2020, are now cancelled.

 Oceania Regatta is scheduled to sail in Alaska this season with varying itineraries from 7 days to 14 days.
 Currently, the cruise line has suspended all cruise operations through July 31st.
 No further updates regarding Alaska have been issued at this time.

 Regent Seven Seas also plans to recommence operations as of August 1, 2020.
 This cruise line had one ship scheduled to sail in Alaska this season, the Regent Seven Seas Mariner.
 This ship was scheduled to sail 7-day one way itineraries from either Vancouver, BC or Seward, Alaska.
 No official cancellation notices have been issued yet.